storacha/specs/w3-provider.md

 The `nb.budget` MUST be set to the map where keys are names of the capacities and values are the allowed utilization per billing cycle.

-> ℹ️ Adding [space] to the subscription twice only causes previous budget to be merged with the new one.
+> ℹ️ Adding a [space] to a subscription twice only causes previous budget to be merged with the new one.

 ### Subscription Remove

-User MAY invoke `subscription/remove` capability to remove [space] from this subscription.
+A user MAY invoke the `subscription/remove` capability to remove a [space] from this subscription.

 #### Subscription Remove Schema